 Selecting a Skin Brush

-Be sure to select a brush or loofah with natural bristles, like boar bristles or fibers from plants.
+Be sure to select a brush or loofah with natural bristles from plants.
 Synthetic bristles can be harsh and cause irritation.
 I recommend that you find a brush with a shorter handle to use for your legs, arms, and nooks n crannies.
 A brush with a long handle is good to use for the back.
 Health stores usually have a nice selection of brushes and loofahs.
+I just ask that you look for natural bristles from plants instead from Boar Bristles.
+Loofing your body in a kind way would feel so much better, I promise!

 Directions for Dry Brushing